sta/websocket-sharp/README.md

 }
 ```

-If you would like to set the custom validation for the server certificate, you should set the `WebSocket.ServerCertificateValidationCallback` property.
+And if you would like to set the custom validation for the server certificate, you should set the `WebSocket.ServerCertificateValidationCallback` property.

 ```cs
 ws.ServerCertificateValidationCallback = (sender, certificate, chain, sslPolicyErrors) => {